 Create Canonical Links

-By specifying the correct URL for a piece of content, you can help search engines understand which version of that content is the most important.
+By precisely designating the appropriate URL for a piece of content, you facilitate search engines in determining the primary and most significant version of that content.

-By creating canonical links, you can ensure that search engines index the right version of your content and that your users always end up on the page that you want them to see.
+By establishing canonical links, you develop a mechanism to guarantee that search engines correctly index the preferred rendition of your content.
+This not only aids in maintaining the integrity of your content but also ensures that your users consistently land on the specific page you intend for them to access.

 Rewrite Website Content for Better Optimization